ahauser31/react-side-nav/README.md

 * Better documentation
 * Allow direct definition of the nav menu by the user by placing SideNavItem instances as children of the SideNav instance (currently only JSON definition possible)
+* Include example as well as more options for animation function

 ### Developers guide